As written by Anna from Expert World Travel & the Chasing the Donkey team.

 18. Kraljeva Sutjeska

-Kraljeva Sutjeska is a stunning village that is around 37 miles away from Sarajevo.
-The biggest highlight of the village, apart from its beauty, is the Franciscan monastery, which contains more than 11,000 books; this collection has huge value.
+Kraljeva Sutjeska is a stunning village about 37 miles from Sarajevo.
+Apart from its beauty, the village’s biggest highlight is the Franciscan monastery, which contains more than 11,000 books; this collection is highly valuable.

 While you don’t need a full day to see this area, take your time and walk around, soaking up the relaxing atmosphere.